geoporttishare/3-D-lake-modelling/README.md

 ### Puhti

-To run the code on Puhti, install the code on location of your choosing.
+To run the code on CSC's Puhti platform, install the code on location of your choosing.
 The code has been tested with Python 3, but should also run under Python 2 with minor changes.